 Given these data, the risk of a missed diagnosis of sarcoma in a small number of women does not appear to outweigh exposing significantly more women to the risks of unnecessary hysterectomy.
 In our practice, the primary exceptions we make to this are for women in whom endometrial sampling and/or MRI strongly suggests sarcoma or those with thoracic imaging consistent with lung metastases.
 Hysterectomy is also a reasonable option for women with multiple risk factors for uterine sarcoma.
 (See 'Risk factors' above and 'Choice of imaging modality' above and 'Endometrial sampling' above.)

-Following the detection of presumed uterine fibroids in an asymptomatic woman, there are no high quality data to guide follow-up.
+Following the detection of presumed uterine fibroids in an asymptomatic woman, there are no high-quality data to guide follow-up.
 We order an initial imaging study (usually an ultrasound) to confirm that a pelvic mass is consistent with a fibroid rather than with other etiologies (eg, ovarian mass).
 After this initial evaluation, we perform annual pelvic examinations.
 If the characteristics of the uterus change or symptoms develop, we proceed with further evaluation and patient counseling regarding treatment options.
 (See "Overview of treatment of uterine leiomyomas (fibroids)", section on 'Expectant management'.)

 Symptomatic women — For women with symptomatic presumed leiomyomas, hysterectomy is one of several treatment options.
 The best treatment option should be chosen based upon the patient's symptoms, findings on evaluation, plans for future pregnancies, and patient preferences.

-As with women with asymptomatic presumed leiomyomas, for most women with a symptomatic uterine mass, we recommend not choosing hysterectomy rather than other treatments based solely upon the goal of excluding malignancy.
+As with women with asymptomatic presumed leiomyomas, for most women with a symptomatic uterine mass, we recommend not choosing hysterectomy rather than other treatments based solely upon the goal of excluding malignant neoplasm.
 Reasonable exceptions to this are women with endometrial sampling and/or MRI results that strongly suggest sarcoma, thoracic imaging consistent with lung metastases, or multiple risk factors for uterine sarcoma.

-Staging for an incidentally discovered intraabdominal malignancy is best performed by a surgeon experienced in these procedures.
+Staging for an incidentally discovered intra-abdominal malignancy is best performed by a surgeon experienced in these procedures.
 (See "Abdominal hysterectomy", section on 'Malignancy'.)

 Histologic studies have found rare examples that appear consistent with progression from a leiomyoma to sarcoma .
-The most compelling evidence comes from a rare subgroup of leiomyomas with cellular or atypical histology, based upon data from two clinical and two molecular genetic studies [90-93].
+The most compelling evidence comes from a rare subgroup of leiomyomas with cellular or atypical histology based upon data from two clinical and two molecular genetic studies [92-95].
 In a clinical study, 3 of 18 women with cellular or atypical variants died of their disease .
 There was a longer latency between diagnosis and death in these patients compared with those with leiomyosarcoma (>6 years versus median of 2.1 years).
 There are no data regarding how often cellular or atypical histology are associated with such abnormal clinical behavior.
-(See "Variants of uterine leiomyomas (fibroids)", section on 'Benign histologic variants of leiomyomas'.)
+(See "Variants of uterine leiomyomas (fibroids)", section on 'Benign variants of leiomyomas'.)

 SUMMARY AND RECOMMENDATIONS

-●Benign uterine leiomyomas (fibroids) are the most common pelvic tumor in women (lifetime risk 70 to 80 percent).
-Uterine sarcoma is rare (3 to 7 per 100,000 in the United States population).
-The likelihood of finding a sarcoma in a population of women with an intrauterine mass, some of whom have risk factors for uterine sarcomas, is approximately 0.1 to 0.28 percent.(See 'Introduction' above and 'Prevalence of sarcoma after surgery for presumed leiomyomas' above.)
+●Benign uterine leiomyomas (fibroids) are the most common pelvic neoplasm in women (lifetime risk 70 to 80 percent).
+Uterine sarcoma is rare (3 to 7/100,000 in the United States population).
+The likelihood of finding a sarcoma in a population of women with an intrauterine mass, some of whom have risk factors for uterine sarcomas, is approximately 0.1 to 0.28 percent.(See 'Introduction' above and 'Presumed benign leiomyomas' above.)

 ●A rapidly enlarging uterine mass is not a reliable sign of a uterine sarcoma in women of reproductive age.
 After menopause, on the other hand, a new or growing uterine mass warrants further evaluation.
-Postmenopausal hormone therapy may cause an increase in the size of an existing leiomyoma.
+Postmenopausal hormone therapy may cause a small increase in the size of an existing leiomyoma.
 (See 'Rapidly growing uterine mass' above and 'Increasing age and postmenopausal status' above.)

 ●Large uterine size (in excess of 20 gestational weeks) has not been shown to be associated with increased uterine sarcoma risk.
 (See 'Large or solitary uterine mass' above.)